sofianekab/Varese/use-cases/constances.md

 Instrument: Follow-up Instrument
 - Question: Currently, do you smoke (excluding e-cigarettes)? --> AQ_COMPORT_TcActFume
-- Quesiton: If yes, how many do you smoke per day on average (cigarettes)?
+- Question: If yes, how many do you smoke per day on average (cigarettes)?
   - Instance variable: AQ_COMPORT_TcCigtJNb